ZcashFoundation/zebra/README.md

 [show key metrics in the terminal using progress bars](https://zfnd.org/experimental-zebra-progress-bars/).
 When progress bars are active, Zebra automatically sends logs to a file.

+There is a known issue where [progress bar estimates become extremely large](https://github.com/console-rs/indicatif/issues/556).

 In future releases, the `progress_bar = "summary"` config will show a few key metrics, and the "detailed" config will show all available metrics.
 Please let us know which metrics are important to you!